ostapchenko/laravel-react-contacts-crud/README.md

 # Laravel + React Contacts CRUD Demo Application

 This is a demo application that demonstrates how to build a full-stack web application using Laravel and React.
-The application allows users to create, read, update, and delete contacts.

 ## Features